vrokad/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

 ``PREEMPT_RT`` patches for the Qualcomm Linux kernel are provided in the ``meta-qcom-realtime`` layer.
-This layer is available in the Qualcomm `github <https://github.com/quic-yocto/meta-qcom-realtime>`__ and it is built on top of the default build image.
+This layer is available in the Qualcomm `GitHub <https://github.com/quic-yocto/meta-qcom-realtime>`__ and it is built on top of the BSP build image.
 For more details on this layer, see
 `meta-qcom-realtime <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-27/platform_software_features.html#qualcomm_bsp_metadata_layers__section_atv_3dd_51c_vinayjk_03-18-24-1703-35-26>`__
 from the `Qualcomm Linux Yocto